sci-pi.org.uk on MacOS

 The response should be 3.8.2 (or later).

-Two python packages are much used on this site, and not installed by default.
+Three python packages are much used on this site, and not installed by default.
 It is probably best to add them now, by typing in the Terminal window:

-pip3 install --user numpy pip3 install --user matplotlib
+pip3 install --user numpy pip3 install --user matplotlib pip3 install --user numba

 Then one should test the above, again in the Terminal window (with the end of the prompt now shown):